 We're thrilled to announce the arrival of a baby gibbon and a baby mangabey, born two weeks apart at the park in Kent.
 These latest additions are the perfect excuse for a day trip to the wild animal park with the family.
-Not only will these new little ones entertain your little monkeys but there is plenty to do at Howletts including; the Treetop Challenge, visiting the biggest elephant family in the UK and educational talks so you can learn a little more about the animals you see.
+Not only will these new little ones entertain your little monkeys but there is plenty to do at Howletts including; visiting the biggest elephant family in the UK and educational talks so you can learn a little more about the animals you see.

 Introducing Javan gibbon, Gpenk:

 Born 23.12.16, he is the second baby born to dad Aldo and mum Saraswati.
 He is named after a member of the Java team who oversee the reintroduction and breeding of langurs and gibbons in The Aspinall Foundation's Indonesian project.
 Gpenk is already very inquisitive for a baby gibbon and is often seen checking out his surroundings and watching what his older brother, Made, is getting up to.